 As a team of chemists, biophysicists, molecular scientists, and entrepreneurs, our mission is to unlock the power of PET to improve the human condition.

-Fuzionaire is led by co-founders Nick Slavin (CEO), Anton Toutov, PhD (CSO), Nova Spivack, and a close-knit team of world-class experts advising the company.
+Fuzionaire Dx is led by a close-knit team of managers and world-class experts advising the company.